sylakarola/s.peka.la-fork/src/pages/project/lego-ideas.md

 ![](/assets/sketch.png)

 I moved away from the project before we managed to implement the new design and learn from it through analytics and user interviews.
-The new page can be found on LEGO® Ideas.
+The redesigned page can be currently found after loggin in on [LEGO® Ideas](https://ideas.lego.com/profile/ebcf1702-1383-4be5-af52-13746e004181/entries?query=&sort=top).

 ![](/assets/mobile.png)